cride9/CS-Overlaymaker/README.md

 # CS-CustomOverlay

-This C# application will be developed in the near future.
-The sofware will be able to attach to any windowed process and the user can add custom form elements,
+The software will be able to attach to any windowed process and the user will be able to add custom form elements,

 Example usage scenario:
-Stream overlay -> Logo in the corner or a simple text
+Stream overlay ->
+    Logo in the corner or a simple text

-## Table of Contents
+    DVD screensaver to an application
+    Key overlay/visualizer

 - [Features](#features)
 - [Compile](#compile)
 - [Plans](#plans)